-Th nemes and Objectives Ref Sustainability Objectives Indicators 1 Ensure the delivery of new homes in accessible locations.
+Th emes and Objectives Ref Sustainability Objectives Indicators 1 Ensure the delivery of new homes in accessible locations.
 Number of new homes completed per annum.
 Number of affordable homes completed.
 Number of new homes built within 10 minute walk (800m) from a bus stop.
 Housing mix by size and type on completed sites.
 Number of new homes occupied by local people in housing need.
-Social Commented [RD10]: Would suggest it should not be w focused on bus transport.
-Centurion Way is a cycling commuter route.
-2 To improve the standard of public open space, leisure and recreation facilities in Lavant.
+Social Comm 2 To improve the standard of public open space, leisure and recreation facilities in Lavant.
 Amount of new, improved or extended leisure/recreational facilities in the village.
 Social 3 To ensure development does not take place in areas of flood risk or where it may cause flooding elsewhere.
 Number of applications submitted for development in flood zones.
 Number of objections raised by the EA to applications for development.
 Number of opportunities to increase the use of SUDS.
-Environmental Commented [RD11]: NB.
-This needs to include consideration of the EA's surface water flooding maps.
-4 Protect the loss and encourage the re-use of historic and significant buildings; the management of conservation areas.
+Environme ental Commonsid 4 Protect the loss and encourage the re-use of historic and significant buildings; the management of conservation areas.
 Number of applications relating to listed buildings.
 Number of lost historic features as part of new development.
 Number of enhanced historic features within new development or redevelopment proposals.
-Environmental 5 Protect and improve areas of landscape value and open space identified by local communities.
+Environme ental 5 Protect and improve areas of landscape value and open space identified by local communities.
 Number of areas identified as being of value and worthy of protection by local communities.
 Number of landscape enhancement schemes and improved areas of open space.
-Environmental 6 Provide opportunities to improve the local Number of new and/or enhanced cycleways and footpaths.
-Environmental infrastructure and the footpaths/road network and reduce traffic speed and improve safety.
-Number of road improvement schemes/improved car parking areas.
+Environmo ental 6 Provide opportunities to improve the local Number of new and/or enhanced cycleways and footpaths.
+Environme ental infrastructure and the footpaths/road network and reduce traffic speed and improve safety. • Number of road improvement schemes/improved car parking areas.
 Number of speed restriction schemes.
-7 Encourage and support new and existing businesses/tourism enterprises/retail provision.
-Number of improvements made to existing business buildings and sites.
+7 Encourage and support new and existing businesses/tourism enterprises/retail provision. • Number of improvements made to existing business buildings and sites.
 Number of new businesses set up or existing ones remaining in the village.
 Economic